JWT Decoder

 A JWT (JSON Web Token) is a compact, URL-safe token format used for authentication and data exchange between services.
 It consists of three Base64URL-encoded parts separated by dots: a header (algorithm and token type), a payload (claims/data), and a signature (for verification).
 This decoder lets you inspect the first two parts instantly.

 Important: decoding a JWT does not verify its signature.
-Anyone can decode a JWT — the security comes from the server verifying the signature using a secret or public key.
+Anyone can decode a JWT.
+The security comes from the server verifying the signature using a secret or public key.
 Never put sensitive data in a JWT payload unless the token is also encrypted (JWE).
 Common payload claims include: sub (subject/user ID), exp (expiry timestamp), iat (issued at), and iss (issuer).

 Frequently Asked Questions